Last Revised: 3/4/22

-We may also obtain your information from paid recruiters.
-These recruiters will provide us with your contact details, other information you may have provided them to confirm your eligibility (which could include health, ethnicity, or sexual activity data as appropriate), and details of any consent you may have given for this information to us.
+Trinity may also obtain your information from paid recruiters – these recruiters will provide us with your contact details, other information you may have provided them to confirm your eligibility (which could include health, ethnicity or sexual activity data as appropriate if you are a patient) and details of any consent you may have given to pass this information to us.

 How do we use this information, and what is the legal basis for this use?

-We process this personal data for the following purposes:
+Trinity processes this personal data for the following purposes: